uccser/cs-unplugged/docs/source/author/topics.rst

   specify this manually.
 For example, adding ``geometry`` means that ``maths`` is automatically included.

-.. _programming-exercises-structure-file:
+.. _programming-challenges-structure-file:

-Programming Exercises Structure Configuration File
+Programming Challenges Structure Configuration File
 ------------------------------------------------------------------------------

-- **File Name:** ``programming-exercises-structure.yaml``
+- **File Name:** ``programming-challenges-structure.yaml``

 - **Location:** ``topics/content/<language>/``

 - **Referenced In:** ``topics/content/<language>/structure.yaml``

-- **Purpose:** This file defines the structure of programming exercises for all topics.
+- **Purpose:** This file defines the structure of programming challenges for all topics.

 - **Required Fields:**

-  - ``languages:`` A list of languages that programming exercises can be given in.
+  - ``languages:`` A list of languages that programming challenges can be given in.

     - **Required Fields:**